Benefits of Mindfulness for Kids

 Finally, the prefrontal cortex, where the brain makes decisions and controls behaviors, becomes more activated leading to stronger executive functioning skills such as planning and problem-solving.

 The benefits of mindfulness for kids affect the whole body as well!
 In addition to the brain boost of meditation, positive changes occur in the gut, heart, and all over.
-Here's a full article about the benefits of meditation, but this infographic summarizes nicely.

 Overall, there are positive impacts of practicing mindfulness related to brain development.
 That’s why we made mindfulness an integral part of the Empowering Minds program.
 We even teach kids explicitly how mindfulness impacts the brain!